gerazov/wpm.nvim/README.md

 - You can exit the run using `<Esc>` in normal mode.
 - You can start again using `<C-Space>` in normal mode.

+## Logging

+Logging is turned on by default via the `logging` option.

+The log file is saved in the data folder (`~/.local/share/nvim` by default) and is named `wpm-nvim.tsv`.
+The log file is a tab separated file and can be opened in any spreadsheet program or read easily via code.
+The first line of the file is a header that describes the columns.

+Basic logging (default) will log only the date and wpm.
+Full logging, set via the `full_logging` option, will log the following columns:
+-  date: date and time of the game
+-  wpm: words per minute
+-  time: time in seconds
+-  accuracy: accuracy in percent
+-  n_words: number of words in the text
+-  n_correct: number of correctly typed words
+-  n_mistakes: number of mistakes
+-  game_mode: game mode (countdown or stopwatch)
+-  language
+-  text: text type (words, sentences or custom)
+-  custom_text_file: path to custom text file
+-  user
+-  host
+-  keyboard_model
+-  target_text
+-  typed_text

 ## Languages

 The plugin has English built in.
 Other languages can be added via custom `txt` files.